RaVeR76/bufcwoman/readme.md

 The rest of the information is displayed on the left hand side of x-large screens whilst the Clubs Crest is displayed on the right.
 As the screen gets smaller the clubs information moves on top of the clubs crest for large screens and when it gets to small tablet and mobile sizes, I remove the clubs crest altogether.
 I added the Clubs Crest for larger screens because with just the information text, it looked boring and empty.
-It is a faded background of White to Sky Blue, as this would have a connection to the clubs kit colours as well.
+It has a faded background of White to Sky Blue but from left to right on larger screens and top to bottom on smaller screens, plus this would have a connection to the clubs kit colours as well.
 I didn't want to use the Clubs Crest blue here as the Crest is on display.

 * **Test**
 I think this section works well and the information gets displayed as required.
 The Clubs Crest disappears on small tablet and mobile screens displaying just the information which works well.
 I reduce the font size as the screens get smaller to.
 I change the fade from 'left to right' to 'top to bottom' on small tablets and mobile screens because it looks much better.